 In addition, certain states govern the privacy and security of health information and/or other personally identifiable information, some of which are more stringent than HIPAA and many of which differ from each other in significant ways and may not have the same effect, thus complicating compliance efforts.
 Failure to comply with these laws, where applicable, can result in the imposition of significant civil and/or criminal penalties and private litigation.
-For example, California recently enacted the CCPA, which creates new individual privacy rights for California consumers (as defined in the law) and places increased privacy and security obligations on entities handling personal data of consumers or households.
-The CCPA requires covered companies to provide certain disclosures to consumers about its data collection, use and sharing practices, and to provide affected California residents with ways to optout of certain sales or transfers of personal information.
-The CCPA went into effect on January 1, 2020, and the California Attorney General commenced enforcement actions against violators beginning July 1, 2020.
+For example, California recently enacted the California Consumer Privacy Act, or CCPA, which created comprehensive individual privacy rights for California consumers (as defined in the law) and placed increased privacy and security obligations on entities handling personal data of consumers or households.
+The CCPA required covered companies to provide certain disclosures to consumers about its data collection, use and sharing practices, and to provide affected California residents with ways to opt-out of certain sales or transfers of personal information.
+The CCPA went into effect on January 1, 2020, and the California Attorney General began commencing enforcement actions against violators on July 1, 2020.
 While there is currently an exception for protected health information that is subject to HIPAA and/or that is collected, used, or disclosed in clinical trial research, as currently written, the CCPA may still impact our business activities.
 The uncertainty and enforcement surrounding the implementation of CCPA exemplifies the vulnerability of our business to the evolving regulatory environment related to personal data and protected health information.
 The CCPA may increase our compliance costs and potential liability.
-Some observers have noted that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the U.S., which could increase our potential liability and adversely affect our business.
+The CCPA marks the beginning of a trend toward more stringent privacy legislation in the U.S., which could increase our potential liability and adversely affect our business.

-Additionally, a California ballot initiative, the California Privacy Rights Act, or "CPRA," was passed in November 2020 and became effective starting on January 1, 2023.
-The CPRA imposes additional obligations on companies covered by the legislation and significantly modifies the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
-The CPRA also creates a new state agency that will be vested with authority to implement and enforce the CCPA and the CPRA.
+Additionally, a California ballot initiative, the California Privacy Rights Act, or CPRA, was passed in November 2020 and as of January 1, 2023 has imposed additional obligations on companies covered by the legislation.
+The CPRA significantly modified the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
+The CPRA also created a new state agency that will be vested with authority to implement and enforce the CCPA and the CPRA.
 The effects of the CCPA, as modified by the CPRA are potentially significant and may require us to modify our data collection or processing practices and policies and to incur substantial costs and expenses in an effort to comply and increase our potential exposure to regulatory enforcement and/or litigation.